4d/4d-for-ios/docs/RestrictedQueries-introduction.md

 </div>

-In this tutorial, we'll cover **restricted queries** with a simple use case: imagine you're an account manager and you want to consult your *in progress* contracts simply by connecting to your app with your email address.
+In this tutorial, we'll cover **restricted queries** with a simple use case: imagine you're an account manager and you want to consult your *In Progress* contracts simply by connecting to your app with your email address.

-First, from the Data section we're going define a **basic filter query** to only display *in progress* contracts.
+First, from the Data section we're going define a **basic filter query** to only display *In Progress* contracts.
 Then we're going to apply a **user information-based filter** which will depend on the account manager's email.

 ## Download the Starter Project